 (See also Overview of Hand Disorders.)

 Herpes simplex virus (similar to the one that causes fever blisters) may cause an intense, painful skin infection.
 The virus enters through a break in the skin.
-The fingertip is sore and swollen but is not as firm as in a felon.
+The fingertip is sore and swollen but is not as firm as in a bacterial infection of the fingertip (felon).
 Tiny fluid-filled blisters (vesicles) appear on the fingers but sometimes only 2 or 3 days after pain begins.

 Doctors base the diagnosis of herpetic whitlow on the presence of blisters and lack of firmness.
 A herpetic whitlow may be mistaken for a felon or other viral infection of the hand.